reshamas/git-intro-workshop/workflows/w_dsc_wave.md

 ## Step 17:  look at files on working branch (on GitHub)
 **Note:**  we are on GitHub in browser
-- go to repo
+- go to repo on GitHub
-- may want to toggle "Branch"
+- you will want to refresh the browser to view the updates
+- notice that it shows: `Branch: master`

 ## Step 18:  submit pull request (on GitHub)
-Go to GitHub and refresh your browser.
 My url is:  https://github.com/reshamas/gitclass

 Select green button "Compare and pull request"